 Tonsil reduction or resection in children

-There is a hot topic in pediatrics that is called “third tonsil” or adenoid/polyp.
-At the end of this hot topic is a surgery for adenoid reduction or resection.
+There is a hot topic in pediatrics called the “third tonsil,” or adenoid/polyp.
+At the end of this topic, there is often a recommendation for adenoid reduction or resection surgery.
 Find out more about this in the link here.

 Where can we find our tonsils and our third tonsil?

-The first two tonsils that we will focus on in this chapter are the two symmetrical bumps that one can see when a child opens their mouth, see the image attached.
+The first two tonsils that we will focus on in this chapter are the two symmetrical bumps that can be seen when a child opens their mouth (see the image attached).

-The third tonsil is made up of similar tissue and it is found at the back of the nose.
+The third tonsil is made of similar tissue and is located at the back of the nose.

-So, the two tonsils, as you will see below, can obstruct the airway when one is breathing through the mouth.
+So, the two tonsils—as you will see below—can obstruct the airway when breathing through the mouth.

-The third tonsil, amongst other things, can obstruct the airway when one is breathing through the nose.
+The third tonsil, among other things, can obstruct the airway when breathing through the nose.

-Therefore, some of the signs and symptoms of these two conditions are very similar.
-And it can get confusing.
+Therefore, some of the signs and symptoms of these two conditions are very similar, which can make it confusing.

-From now onwards in this chapter, we will try to focus on the two tonsils that are found in our mouth.
+From this point on in the chapter, we will focus on the two tonsils found in the mouth.

 What are the tonsils and what is their role?

-The tonsils are a collection of lymphatic tissue, which can also be found in other places in the body.
+The tonsils are a collection of lymphatic tissue, which can also be found in other parts of the body.

-The role of the tonsils, just like other lymphatic tissue in the body, is to protect the body against pathogens.
+The role of the tonsils, just like other lymphatic tissue, is to help protect the body against pathogens.

-Therefore, they are more active in children, who are exposed to more pathogens in their first few years of life.
+They are more active in children, who are exposed to more pathogens during their early years.

-On the other hand, and this is important so I will say it now – despite the fact that this tissue has an important role in protecting the body, reduction or resection of the tonsils does not cause any immunological problems.
+On the other hand—and this is important, so I’ll say it now—despite the fact that this tissue plays an important role in immune defense, reducing or removing the tonsils does not cause any immunological problems.

 What types of problems can the tonsils in the mouth cause?

-Generally speaking, their enlargement up to the point where they are almost “kissing” can lead to airway obstruction, with or without a similar enlargement of the third tonsil that can block the nose in a similar way.
+Generally speaking, their enlargement—up to the point where they are almost “kissing”—can lead to airway obstruction, with or without a similar enlargement of the third tonsil, which can block the nose in a similar way.

-The breathing difficulties manifest in snoring, sleeping with an open mouth, apneas, excessive movement during sleep, multiple overnight awakenings, teeth grinding, attention deficit disorders (read about this in the link here), failure to thrive and bedwetting (read more about this here).
+The breathing difficulties manifest as snoring, sleeping with an open mouth, apneas, excessive movement during sleep, multiple overnight awakenings, teeth grinding, attention deficit disorders (read about this in the link here), failure to thrive, and bedwetting (read more about this here).

 How can tonsillar enlargement be diagnosed?

-We start with a simple examination of the oral cavity.
-We determine whether or not the tonsils are enlarged.
+We start with a simple examination of the oral cavity to determine whether or not the tonsils are enlarged.
 Are they obstructing the airway, and if so, to what extent?

-In addition, the physician will ask the parents questions about symptoms related to sleep apneas, as mentioned in the clause above and about sleepiness during the day, lack of attention, or lack of appetite.
+In addition, the physician will ask the parents questions about symptoms related to sleep apneas, as mentioned above, as well as about sleepiness during the day, lack of attention, or lack of appetite.

 Is there a need for further tests when it comes to tonsillar enlargement?

-Usually there is no need for further investigation.
-Contrary to the third tonsil, which is not visible to the eye and must be demonstrated by an optic fiber or x-ray, the relevant tonsils are visible to the naked eye.
+Usually, there is no need for further investigation.
+Unlike the third tonsil, which is not visible to the eye and must be demonstrated using an optic fiber or X-ray, the tonsils in question are visible to the naked eye.

-That is why imaging techniques are not necessary.
+That is why imaging techniques are generally unnecessary.

 What about sleep studies?
-Good history taking by the physician and careful responses by the parents can help assess the severity of the sleep disorder and usually there is no need for further sleep studies.
+A thorough history taken by the physician, combined with detailed responses from the parents, can typically assess the severity of the sleep disorder.
+In most cases, there is no need for additional sleep studies.

-Keep in mind that a video recording of a child with a sleeping disorder sleeping well, is better than a thousand words.
-Therefore, go see the consultant physician with a 2 minute video, taken at least one hour after the child has fallen asleep.
+Keep in mind that a video recording of a child with a sleep disorder sleeping is often more helpful than a thousand words.
+Therefore, bring a 2-minute video to the consultation, taken at least one hour after the child has fallen asleep.

 What are the reasons that would make you consider a tonsil reduction or resection?

-We are all aware that in the past this surgery was much more common.
-Seemingly, without any medical justification.
+We are all aware that in the past, this surgery was much more common—seemingly without strong medical justification.

-Of course, there are endless indications for it but there are two main indications that are worth discussing here in relation to children/adolescents:
+Of course, there are many indications for it, but two main reasons are especially relevant in children and adolescents:

-Recurrent infections – this is not very common but sometimes in pediatrics, and more so in adolescents, there are recurrent infections in the tonsils that are borderline chronic.
-In these people, the symptoms of throat infections recur as soon as they stop their antibiotics.
-Most of these infections are not caused by streptococcus (learn more about strep throat here), but rather these are chronic infections caused by other bacteria found in the oral cavity.
+Recurrent infections – This is not very common, but sometimes in pediatrics—and more so in adolescents—there are recurrent infections in the tonsils that become borderline chronic.
+In these cases, throat infection symptoms return as soon as antibiotics are stopped.
+Most of these infections are not caused by streptococcus (learn more about strep throat here), but are instead chronic infections caused by other bacteria found in the oral cavity.

 In these situations, resection of the tonsils, or tonsillectomy, is the solution.

-Airway obstruction – if the enlarged tonsils cause a significant and prolonged disorder in the airways, and if the parents describe symptoms that are likely to be caused by an obstructed airway/sleep apnea, then a reduction or resection of the tonsils should be considered.
+Airway obstruction – If enlarged tonsils cause a significant and prolonged airway obstruction, and if parents describe symptoms that are likely related to obstructed breathing or sleep apnea, then a tonsil reduction or resection should be considered.

 Tonsil resection or tonsil reduction?